poojadiv1/Heart-Disease-Prediction-using-Intelligent-Models/README.md

 ## License

 This project is available for academic use and portfolio demonstration.
-Add a formal license if you plan to publish it openly.
+Add a formal license if you plan to publish it openly..